breewton/tfi-gtfs-bmorais/README.md

 You can view the available settings and default values by running `server.py` or `gtfs.py` with the `--help` argument.

 For reference, the available settings are:
-- `GTFS_STATIC_URL`.
-URL of the static NTA data.
-Defaults to "https://www.transportforireland.ie/transitData/Data/GTFS_Realtime.zip"
+- `GTFS_STATIC_URL`. **DEPRECATED** - URL of the static NTA data.
+Defaults to "https://www.transportforireland.ie/transitData/Data/GTFS_Realtime.zip". *(In this version, static data should be downloaded manually via Mobility Database API instead)*
 - `GTFS_LIVE_URL`.
 URL of the realtime NTA data.
 Defaults to "https://api.nationaltransport.ie/gtfsr/v2/TripUpdates"
 - `API_KEY`.
 Your NTA API key.
 Either your "primary" or "secondary" key should work.
 - `REDIS_URL`.
 The URL of a redis instance to use as a memory store for the purposes of memory optimisation or horizontal scalability.
 Typically something like `redis://localhost:6379`.
 Defaults to `None`, i.e., uses in-process memory instead.